-If an individual or a group of students wish to organise a personal visit they must provide with their report a letter from a company representative, giving their name(s), the duration of the visit and confirming that they were shown around the site.
-The letter should be on company paper, and signed.
+If an individual or a group of students wish to organise a personal visit they must provide with their report a letter or email from a company representative, giving their name(s), the duration of the visit and confirming that they were shown around the site.
+The letter should be on company paper and signed, or sent from a company email address.
 Normally students organise these visits to take place during the vacations; if organised for term-time you should not miss any scheduled classes, lectures, practicals, or tutorials.
 The submission deadline for a self-organised visit that takes place during a vacation is 1pm on Friday of week 1 of the term following the visit.
 The Department does not provide travelling expenses for students on personal visits.
-A similar letter must be provided if you wish to submit a report on an industrial placement.
+A similar letter or email must be provided if you wish to submit a report on an industrial placement.